 Presents a model for the development and implementation of the school library as a library learning commons.
 It provides educators with a common set of standards of practice for moving forward.

 Together for Learning: School Libraries and the Emergence of the Learning Commons.
 A Vision for the 21st Century – 2010

 Canadian School Libraries (CSL) is a non-profit charitable organization dedicated to professional research and education in the field of the school library learning commons in Canada.
 CSL connects school library practitioners and educators across Canada in the collaborative pursuit of delivering exemplary practices reflective of current professional school library learning commons standards.

 - Culturally Relevant and Responsive School Library Learning Commons

 This documentation is intended as a resource to support school libraries in the development of selection policies which affirm the principles of intellectual freedom.

 The following two online tutorials contain templates, event ideas, helpful websites and other resources to make planning a school event fun and easy.
-Thank you to tutorial creators Barbara Baillargeon and Stacey Carcao, two parents championing literacy events at their child’s schools, and founders of: Engage literacy, Inc. with generous support from a Parents Reaching Out Grant, Ontario Ministry of Education.
+Thank you to tutorial creators Barbara Baillargeon and Stacey Carcao, two parents championing literacy events at their children’s schools, and founders of Engage literacy, Inc., with generous support from a Parents Reaching Out Grant, Ontario Ministry of Education.

 21st Century School Libraries, Parent Engagement and Student Achievement